orionrobots/orionrobots.github.io/_posts/2005-04-06-round-up-of-the-challenge-on-saturday-the-2nd-april-2005.md

 This gives each team a potential of more than 60 points - I expect the points to be somewhat more distributed than this.

-# What actually happened
+## What actually happened

-Well the boys arrived on the day, and although the turnout was low (only 4), spirits were high.
+Well, the children arrived on the day, and although the turnout was low (only 4), spirits were high.
 There was, after all, some decent prizes for grabs, and the points would be added to their previous totals.

 They got down and built well.
 Dale successfully distracted little Danny - but I let him know what Dale was up to - and he wised up.
 I paired the teams - Danny with Gabriel, and Dale with Janak.